onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 How do we better dissipate the knowledge inside people’s heads?

+moral/conceptual inversion
-The tripple inversion - the holy trinity - thats my holy trinity - or quadrinity Identity > Money, Public > Private, who surveils who, top-down vs bottom-up social credit score
+The tripple/quadrupple inversion - the holy trinity - thats my holy trinity - or quadrinity Identity > Money, Public > Private, who surveils who, top-down vs bottom-up social credit score roleplay as an inverter - put yourself in a box and jump at 180 degrees or go with your feet from one side to the other over the top and fall

+I command my tongue, but if I hurt it I hurt myself because we are one - our goals are completely in alignment

-inherently uncooptable/incorruptible - self-correction is built-in and it cannot be ripped out!
+inherently uncooptable/incorruptible - self-correction is built-in and it cannot be ripped out! also radical transparency/openness
+    - get your filthy moneied hands off our uncorruptible governance!

 We need to engineer our society

+we can prove some identity made a death thread in DMs using LLMs & ZK & MPC & TEE - compatible with full end-to-end privacy - only on user request, and the llm can respond with different magnitudes of the aspects - certainty, ambiguity,